llvm/llvm-archive/clang-tests/gcc-4_2-testsuite/README.txt

 which test the C, C++, Objective-C, and Objective-C++ languages in that order.

+Note that by default these also use the CCC_ADD_ARGS environment variable to override a variety of Clang defaults which otherwise tend to confuse the GCC test suite's expectations.
+See the Makefile for more details.

 You can run an individual test with, e.g.: